 There is an online Wait List on the Center’s online scheduler.
 There are two situations in which the Center’s online Wait List can help.

 If no time slot is available (everything is booked) and you wish to make an appointment:

 - The online scheduler will notify you via email or text the moment there is a cancellation and a time slot becomes available.

 - If you are able to schedule your first appointment of the week, immediately go to the scheduler to book the appointment.

-- If you are unable to schedule an appointment because you have already reached your one-appointment-per-week limit, your name will still be on the wait list and, if no one takes that appointment slot, you might be able to be a drop-in client.
-Check the scheduler prior to arriving to see that no one else has scheduled the appointment.
+- If you are unable to schedule an appointment because you have already reached your one-appointment-per-week limit, your name will still be on the Wait List and, if no one takes that appointment slot, you might be able to be a drop-in client.
+Check the scheduler prior to heading for the WCC to see that no one else has scheduled the appointment.

 If a time slot is available (you would like to be a drop-in client):

 - Add your name to the Wait List for a specific date or time.

 - The online scheduler will record the time which you signed up on the Wait List.

 - Check the online schedule just before coming to the Center to verify that the slot is still available.